Explore Our Credit Programs

 | Table of Contents|

 Allied Health Sciences Certificate Programs

 The Medical Transcriptionist Program is a three-semester certificate program.
 Classes may also be scheduled to provide opportunity to complete the program in 9 months if certain conditions are met and with the permission of the Program Director.
 Graduates of this program are prepared to transcribe medical record reports dictated by physicians.
+They also edit reports generated by speech recognition technology systems.
 Medical transcriptionists work in hospitals, clinics, doctor’s offices, and transcription services.
-Graduates are eligible to take the AHDI (Association for Healthcare Documentation Integrity) RMT certification examination.
+Graduates are eligible to take the AHDI (Association for Healthcare Documentation Integrity) RHDS certification examination.
 The program is approved by the AHDI's Approval Committee for Certificate Programs (ACCP).

 All Medical Transcription courses are taught at the Oak Ridge Branch Campus.
 Enrollment is limited.

 Note: Students may not register for discipline-specific courses until their major has been changed.